CyrusNajmabadi/lang-design/FastLinq.md

 // What if we want no alloc at all (even delegates).
 Can the runtime do that automatically with lambdas?
 It knows the
 // .Where/.Select calls are only on stack objects that can't capture the delegate.
 So perhaps the new-capture and new-delegate
 // can become stack-based.
-This would be the greatest part.
+This would be awesome if that was possible.

 // Otherwise, we'd need something like: